 7. Systems History: Personal and Planetary Individuation

-Historians and philosophers have often sought to discern forces and trends, if any at all, that might underlie, impel and trace the arduous course of peoples, cultures, nations, migrations and civilizations.
-Because these efforts are fraught with issues, baggage, sparse signs and more, such a “metanarrative” has been abandoned.
-But as global complex self-organization theories reveal a phenomenal genesis universe, the project may at last be possible.
-A prime guide has been the University of Connecticut scholar Peter Turchin and colleagues through writings and a Cliodynamics: Journal of Theoretical and Mathematical History journal.
+Historians and philosophers have long sought to discern deep forces and trends that might underlie, impel and trace the arduous course of peoples, cultures, nations, migrations and civilizations.
+Because these efforts are fraught with issues, baggage, sparse signs, a quest for such a “metanarrative” has been mostly abandoned.
+But as global complex self-organization theories may now augur for a phenomenal genesis universe, the project may be actually possible.
+A prime scholar in regard has been the University of Connecticut historian Peter Turchin and colleagues through writings and a Cliodynamics: Journal of Theoretical and Mathematical History journal.

-This eclectic section is also a home for the popular Big History vista founded in the 2000s by the Australian historian David Christian to naturally join and root our momentary human phase rightly into the cosmic evolutionary processes it arose from.
-See also Universal Evolution in Chapter III for contributions by Russian scholars to this necessary perspective.
+Another 21st century approach is the popular Big History vista founded in the 2000s by the Australian historian David Christian.
+The intent is to necessarly join and root our momentary human phase into the cosmic evolutionary processes it arose from.
+See also Universal Evolution in Chapter III for contributions by Russian scholars to this perspective.

-And for another view, over our history/herstory abidance might even be seen as a mythic quest for personal and planetary individuation.
-Wumanity’s ephocal traverse rises from a prehistoric animate, mostly maternal milieu onto millennia of patriarchal cast as anima and animus interact, separate and conflict.
-As well known, male mentalities rule to this day with war-obsessed competitions, vitally in need of feminine mediation.
-As Richard Tarnas, Suzanne Kirschner, Freya Mathews, Arne Naess, and ancient wisdom illume, individual selves, whole earth life and maybe an eosmos seem to be engaged in a temporal struggle toward self-witness, realization, and empowerment.
+And for another view, our history/herstory abidance might be seen as a mythic quest for personal and planetary individuation.
+Wumanity’s ephocal traverse rises from a prehistoric animate, mostly maternal phase onto millennia of patriarchal cast as anima and animus interact, separate and conflict.
+As well known, male mentalities rule and rage to this day, vitally in need of feminine mediation.
+As Richard Tarnas, Suzanne Kirschner, Freya Mathews, Arne Naess, and ancient wisdom illume, individual selves, whole earth life and maybe an eosmos seem engaged in a temporal struggle toward viable self-witness, realization, and affirmation.

 Bohan, Elise, et al, eds.
 Big History.
 New York: DK Publishing, 2016.